gorhill/uBlock-for-firefox-legacy/README.md

 Ads, "unintrusive" or not, are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays. **uBlock₀'s main goal is to help users neutralize such privacy-invading apparatus** — in a way that welcomes those users who don't wish to use more technical, involved means (such as [µMatrix](https://github.com/gorhill/uMatrix)).

-_EasyList_, _Peter Lowe's Adservers_, _EasyPrivacy_ and _Malware domains_ are enabled by default when you install uBlock₀.
-Many more lists are readily available to block trackers, analytics, and more.
-Hosts files are also supported.
+Currently, 11 lists are enabled by default when you install uBlock₀ or reset it to default settings: 6 uBlock Origin-maintained lists, EasyList, EasyPrivacy, Peter Lowe's Adservers, Malware Domains, and Malware Domain List.
+For users who've set their browsers to non-English locales, 1 or 2 language-specific lists may also be enabled by default.

 Once you install uBlock₀, you may easily un-select any of the pre-selected filter lists if you think uBlock₀ blocks too much.
 For reference, Adblock Plus installs with only _EasyList_ enabled by default.